Status: Bill 15 received royal assent on October 30, 2019

 A third party review, completed in late spring 2019, found significant concerns with council performance and identified the need for urgent governance reform.

 This is the first time a formal review of the RECA has been conducted under the authority of the Real Estate Act since it was established in 1996.
-The proposed amendments are supported by the recommendations of the review.
+The amendments are supported by the recommendations of the review.

 - dismissing the current council members

 - enabling the Minister of Service Alberta to appoint an official administrator to provide direction and oversee RECA’s affairs and continue its critical functions such as hearing and appeals processes

 An interim administrator will be appointed to continue RECA’s critical governance functions and ensure continuation of day-to-day activities such as licensing, education and evaluation of professional conduct.